mozammal/tinyservlet/README.md

-# tinyservlet simplest java servlet like system written from scratch using Java
+# tinyservlet simplest java servlet like system written from scratch using Java with cookie, sessoin, session timeout support

 run the follwing commands from your coomamnd prompt: